mosip/pre-registration/README.md

 # Deploy

 ## PreReg in Sandbox
-To deploy Pre-Registration on Kubernetes cluster using Dockers refer to [mosip-infra](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/v3)
+To deploy Pre-registration on Kubernetes cluster using Dockers refer to [mosip-infra](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/v3)

 ## Developer